rik-degraaff/Subluminal/docs/network_protocol.md

 }
 ```
 ### LobbyUpdateReq
 Represents a lobby update request message from client to server.
+Example:
 ```
 LobbyUpdateReq {
   "settings":o{